 The number of mortgage loans can be defined as either the number of loan originations or the number of total loan applications.
-The number of total applications reflects households' demand for FinTech services, while the number of originated loans reflects equilibrium results of supply and demand.
-Both measures are essential when examining Fin-Tech adoption.
+The number of total applications reflects households' demand for FinTech services, whereas the number of originated loans reflects supply and demand equilibrium results.
+Both measures are essential when examining FinTech adoption.
 FinTech adoption measured using total applications allows researchers to assess household demand and how trust affects household demand for FinTech.
 FinTech adoption measured using originated loans directly measures the actual degree of FinTech adoption, which matters for welfare analysis.
-These two measures answer different perspectives of the same question; I will use both in my analyses.
+These two measures respond to different perspectives of the same question; I will use both in my analyses.
 If the supply of FinTech loans is elastic, these two measures should produce similar results.